PhilSmail/office-js-docs/docs/publish/centralized-deployment.md

 - Deployment to English language and worldwide tenants.
 - Cloud-hosted add-in deployment.
 - Automatic installation on launch of the Office application.
-- Add-in URLs hosted within a firewall.
-- Deployment of Office Store add-ins (coming soon).
+- Deployment of Office Store add-ins.

-The admin center also includes a deployment compatibility checking service.

 Future investments in add-in deployment scenarios will focus on the Office 365 admin center.
 We recommend that you use the admin center to deploy add-ins to your organization, if your organization meets the prerequisites.

 ## Prerequisites for centralized deployment

 You can deploy add-ins via the admin center if your organization meets the following criteria:

-- Users are running a version of Office 2016 ProPlus:
+For Word, Excel and PowerPoint
+Your users must be using Office Professional Plus 2016 on the following operating systems:
-    - Windows build 16.0.8027 or later
+ - Win32: build 16.0.8067 or later
-    - Mac build 15.33.170327 or later
+ - Mac: build 15.34.17051500 or later

+For Outlook
+ - 2013 Click to Run version: 15.0.4819.1000 or later
+ - 2013 MSI version: 15.0.4937.1000 or later*
+ - 2016 Click to Run version: 16.0.7726.5702 or later
+ - 2016 MSI version: 16.0.4494.1000 or later*
+  *In MSI version of Outlook, admin-installed add-ins will show in the appropriate ribbon in Outlook but will not show the add-in in 'My add-ins' section

 - Users sign in to Office 2016 with their work or school account.
 - Your organization uses the Azure Active Directory (Azure AD) identity service.
 - Users' Exchange mailboxes have [OAuth enabled](https://msdn.microsoft.com/en-us/library/office/dn626019(v=exchg.150).aspx#Anchor_0).